Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 You can also export your certificate through the Azure portal.
 Navigate to your Key Vault resource, go to a specific certificate, then download the certificate in PFX/PEM format.

-Once you have a Key Vault certificate downloaded, go to Azure Active Directory.
+Once you have a Key Vault certificate downloaded, go to Microsoft Entra ID.
 Find the Enterprise app you want to authenticate with, go to **Certificates & secrets**, and upload the certificate.

 After that, you can authenticate by pointing the `@azure/identity`'s `ClientCertificateCredential` to the PEM certificate's path, as follows: